George Clinton (funk musician): 1980s

 In the 1980s, Clinton began to encounter legal difficulties arising from PolyGram's acquisition of Parliament's label, Casablanca Records.
 He recorded several solo albums, although all of these records featured contributions from P-Funk's core musicians.
 This period of Clinton's career was marred by multiple legal problems resulting in financial difficulties due to royalty and copyright issues, notably with Bridgeport Music, who Clinton claims fraudulently obtained the copyrights to many of his recordings.

 In 1982, Clinton was signed to Capitol Records under two names: his own as a solo artist, and as the P-Funk All-Stars, releasing Computer Games under his own name that same year.
-The single "Loopzilla" hit the Top 20 on the R&B charts, followed by "Atomic Dog", which reached #1 R&B and #101 on the pop chart.
+The single "Loopzilla" hit the Top 20 on the R&B charts, followed by "Atomic Dog", which reached number one R&B and number 101 on the pop chart.
 In the next four years, Clinton released three more studio albums (You Shouldn't-Nuf Bit Fish, Some of My Best Jokes Are Friends, and R&B Skeletons in the Closet) as well as a live album, Mothership Connection (Live from the Summit, Houston, Texas) and charting three singles in the R&B Top 30, "Nubian Nut", "Last Dance", and "Do Fries Go with That Shake?"

 He is also a notable music producer who works on almost all the albums he performs on, and has produced albums for Bootsy Collins and Red Hot Chili Peppers, among others.
 In 1985, he was recruited by the Chili Peppers to produce their album Freaky Styley, because the band members were huge fans of his and of funk in general.
 Clinton wrote the vocals and lyrics to the title track, which was originally intended by the band to be left as an instrumental piece.
 The album was not a commercial success at the time.
 In 1987, Clinton was recruited to write the theme song for The Tracey Ullman Show, "You're Thinking Right".

-Influence

 During the mid to late 1980s, many hip-hop and rap artists cited Clinton's earlier music as an influence.
 Along with James Brown, Clinton's songs with Parliament-Funkadelic were often sampled by rap producers.
 "Sure, sample my stuff…" he remarked in 1996; "Ain't a better time to get paid than when you're my age.
 You know what to do with money.
 You don't buy as much pussy or drugs with it – you just buy some."
 In 1989, Clinton released The Cinderella Theory on Paisley Park, Prince's record label.
-This was followed by Hey Man, Smell My Finger in 1993.
-Clinton then signed with Sony 550 and released T.A.P.O.A.F.O.M.
-(The Awesome Power of a Fully Operational Mothership) in 1996.